AurasV/Console-Game-2/README.md

 RAM: 3 GB DDR2 600 MHz
 OS: Windows 7 64 Bit Service Pack 1 or later
 Free Disk Space: 100MB
 This has been built and tested mostly on Windows 10 so I can't guarantee that it will work on older versions or Windows 11.
-I did run it on Windows 7 and it worked fine but not on Windows 8/8.1 or XP so don't expect support for that._
+I did run it on Windows 7 and Windows 8.1 it worked fine on Windows 7 but not on Windows 8/8.1 didn't even run it on XP so don't expect support for XP or Windows 8._

 [Link to game only](https://github.com/AurasV/Finished-Console-Game)